 Although it is a Book of Hours, the Liber Usualis is not an illuminated manuscript, except for historiated initials.
 Despite a motivation, by the monks of Solesmes, to revive Benedictine monasticism, it is a modern book of Gregorian Chant.
 However, in the wake of its publication, a Motu Propio (letter from the Pope) for the reform of Church music was issued by pope Pius X (22 November 1903), approving of the Liber Usualis.
 It should also be noted that the Second Vatican Ecumenical Council (opened by Pope John XXIII in 1962) retained Gregorian chant (Sacrosanctum Concilium, 116).
 So, although Monks now use the Liber Usualis, Gregorian chant has never fallen into obsolescence.

-In earlier blogs, I have stated that feasts were celebrated during solstices and equinoctial points and that consequently the transition between “paganism” and Christianity had not been abrupt.
-Similarly, Benedictine’s Hours are related to solstices and equinoxes.
+In earlier posts, I have stated that feasts were celebrated during solstices and equinoctial points and that consequently the transition between “paganism” and Christianity had not been abrupt.
+Similarly, Benedictine Hours are related to solstices and equinoxes.

 However, the Hours are also rooted in the concept of vigilance.
 When Christ was taken prisoner by the Romans, he had been betrayed by Judas, his disciples would not keeping vigil with him.
 Christ was abandoned in the Garden of Gethsemane.
 Moreover, according to Matthew 27:45-46, when he was dying on the cross, at about the ninth hour Jesus cried, Eli, Eli, lama sabachthani?
 (Aramaic): “My God, my God, why hast thou forsaken me?”